LogoLogo

 It is important to note that some transformation methods return a new instance of the image, while others apply to the current instance.
 To preserve an image with a single frame, use getFrameInstance (0);

-To better understand TotalCross's recommended way to use images in your projects, go to the Colors, Fonts and Images page in the Guideline To Create Apps section.
+To better understand TotalCross's recommended way to use images in your projects, go to page in the Guideline To Create Apps section.

 Source Code